Feds: Goodyear knew of defective RV tires as early as 2002 - KESQ

 In its response letter to NHTSA, Goodyear maintained that the tires were rigorously tested and fully qualified to operate at highway speeds.
 “No subject tire inspected by Goodyear engineers ever revealed or even suggested a defect of any kind,” the company wrote.

-In its letter, NHTSA presented a detailed timeline of what Goodyear knew when, based on an investigation into the tires that began in 2017.
+In its letter, NHTSA presented a detailed timeline of what Goodyear knew when, based on an investigation into the tires that began over four years ago.
 It also said the company routinely settled lawsuits and got judges to seal the information, keeping it from NHTSA and other plaintiffs’ lawyers.

 “Goodyear’s penchant for secrecy undoubtedly provided an ancillary benefit in preventing injured litigants and their counsel from providing information about G159-related crashes,” the letter said.
 “NHTSA was not alerted to the extraordinary failure rate of the subject tires” until documents were released in an Arizona case in 2017, the letter said.